 Using script variables in chat channels

-Before initiating a chat interaction, customer information such as account numbers or case numbers collected via the pre-chat form, can now be used to determine routing of the chat interaction.
-You can now collect customer data, store them into system and user-defined variables, and use values stored in these variables to direct the interaction to the appropriate queue.
-This improves the efficiency of handling chat interactions.
+Before initiating a chat interaction in 8x8 Contact Center, customer information such as account numbers or case numbers collected via the pre-chat form, can be used to determine routing of the chat interaction.
+8x8 Contact Center administrators can collect customer data, store them into system and user-defined variables, and use values stored in these variables to direct the interaction to the appropriate queue all using 8x8 Configuration Manager.
+It improves the efficiency of handling chat interactions.

 In this topic, we’ll demonstrate the usage of script variables in chat channels based on the following use case.